furjac/FG_Torrents/README.md

 ## Legal Disclaimer:

 This software is freeware, and you can download and share it with others.
 However, please be aware that I am not responsible for any illegal activities conducted using this software.
 Use it responsibly and within the bounds of the law.

+**Disclaimer**: we does not store any files on our servers, all the videos are hosted on 3rd party services.

 ## Donation